oneananda/Software-Architecture-Best-Practices/Performance-Based Suggestions/Caching/README.md

 Stores static assets like images, CSS, and JavaScript files in the user’s web browser.

 Use Case: Speeds up page load times by reducing the need to re-download unchanged assets.

+### Content Delivery Network (CDN) Caching

+Distributes cached copies of static content across multiple geographically distributed servers.

+Use Case: Enhances the performance of web applications by serving content from servers closer to the user's location.